What uses more electricity – a ceiling fan or air purifier? What a great question!

 - When you first begin using an air purifier or an air quality problem happens again, you’ll need to give the purifier time to run on a higher setting (medium or high) to get the air back down to a comfortable cleanliness level.
 Once that’s done it’s fine to leave it on a lower setting unless you need to change it.

-- Under normal conditions, it’s often fine to leave a purifier continuously running on a lower fan speed mode once you are able to improve the air.
+- Under normal conditions, it’s often fine to leave a purifier continuously running on a lower fan speed mode once you can improve the air.
 The air in your home should stay fresh & clean.

 - Windows should be kept closed while in use.